sbxzy/pygks/README.md

 In the prerequisites folder, the python-graph package is provided.

-All examples in the documentation is included in the example folder.
+All examples in the documentation are included in the example folder.